 After the travesty that was the Howard the Duck movie, comics scribe William Gerber (the creator of Howard) deserves a win, even a posthumous one.
 This comic, which takes place almost entirely inside the walls of a prison, is as good an example as any of Gerber’s thought-provoking ideas and subversive ideology.
 As 15 year old Ethan Harrow tries to navigate prison life after being involved in a school shooting and being railroaded by a judge looking to appear tough on crime, he begins to realize that certain powers have awakened within him that may help him to make it through his 50 to life sentence in one piece.
 Imagine a movie that’s part Shawshank Redemption, part Chronicle and part Lars Von Trier’s Elephant, with a cast of morally compromised characters (on the inside and the out), along with a power-set that promises interesting metaphysical narratives as well as some really cool looking FX.
 Added bonus: no duck boobs.

 One of the biggest wasted opportunities in the past 20 years in our opinion was Sliders, an initially interesting sci-fi series featuring a group of friends navigating a slew of alternative realities.
 It ultimately fell victim to its own lack of ideas and a boring series arc.
 By the time it was finally, mercifully cancelled most of the original cast had already gotten out of Dodge.
 Rick Remender’s Black Science was the multiversal drama we wanted Sliders to be.
 The tale of Grant Mckay and his league of anarchist scientists lost within the multiverse never misses an opportunity to explore high concept science-fiction in mind-blowing ways.
-Throughout the book’s run we were treated to worlds where magic is real, hallucinogenic mind trip universes, D&D fantasy worlds, Roman soldiers with jet packs, technologically advanced Native Americans at war with the Third Reich, gaseous psychic parasites, and a cute-as-a-button fluff creature who wants to defile your corpse.
+Throughout the book’s run we were treated to worlds where magic is real, hallucinogenic mind trip universes, D&D fantasy worlds, Roman soldiers with jet packs, technologically advanced Native Americans at war with the Third Reich, gaseous psychic parasites, and a cute-as-a-button fluff creature who wants to kill you & defile your corpse.
 Through it all we have Grant dealing with the consequences of his actions not only in creating the device that sent his team & his children hurling into the multiverse but also the choices that led to that fateful action, playing out in infinite permutations.
 A movie dealing with those concepts and characters, particularly now that Marvel & DC are connecting all of their IP through the idea of a multiverse, could be not only a super cool FX driven blockbuster, but also a thought-provoking treatise on the human condition.

 I Hate Fairyland